Learn why trees are dying and what to do

 The seminar will be Tuesday, June 4th, from 6:30 p.m. – 8:30 p.m. at the Maple Valley Library, 21844 SE 248th St, Maple Valley, WA 98038.

-Admission is free, but due to space limitations, registration is required.
+Admission is free, but due to space limitations, registration is required – Registration is now full.
 Registration will open on May 21st.
 For additional details and registration, visit the Maple Valley Library event page.

 For more information contact Kelsey Ketcheson, WSU Extension Forestry, or call 206-263-1128.